 Trade Risk-Free up to £500 for 7 Days – T&C’s

 Please read these terms and conditions carefully.
 By entering you accept and agree to be bound by these Terms and Conditions, any Specific Terms and Conditions relating to the relevant promotion, competition or event, and any applicable instructions.
 Failure to comply with these terms and conditions may result in your disqualification from the Promotion.

-5. The maximum Risk-Free amount eligible for refund is £500.
+5. The maximum refund available per qualifying participant is £500.

-- If you deposit £300, trade and decide Football Index isn’t for you and your portfolio value is £280 at the end of 7 days, we’ll top up your account with £20 to take your balance back to your original deposit amount of £300.
+- If you deposit a total of £300 during the Money Back Guarantee Period; and your Account balance after Instant Selling all your Shares is equal to £280 at the end of 7 days, we’ll top up your account with £20 to take your balance back to your total deposit amount of £300.

-- If you deposit £2,000, trade and have a portfolio value of £1,900 at the end of 7 days, we’ll top up your account with £100 to take your balance back to your total deposit amount of £2,000.
+- If you deposit a total of £2,000 during the Money Back Guarantee Period; and your Account balance after Instant Selling all your Shares is equal to £1,900 at the end of 7 days, we’ll top up your account with £100 to take your balance back to your total deposit amount of £2,000.

-- If you deposit £500, trade and have a portfolio value of £510 at the end of 7 days you will not be entitled for a refund.
+- If you deposit a total of £500 during the Money Back Guarantee Period; and your Account balance after Instant Selling all your Shares is equal to £510 at the end of 7 days you will not be entitled to a refund.